 Do I need to have a Certified Food Protection Manager employed before I open my business?

 Yes.
-An owner or operator of a food establishment that commences operation of a food establishment or ceases to employ a certified food manager must,
+An owner or operator of a food establishment that commences operation of a food establishment or ceases to employ a certified food manager must, within 45 days:

 - Hire a new certified food manager